Patents and Trademarks

 3. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?

-Patent for invention may be granted for products, for instance, individual chemical compounds and a composition (i.e. pharmaceutical), microorganism strains, cell culture of plants or animals, and processes inventions and methods for treatment, both with medicines and medical procedures.
+Patent for invention may be granted for products, for instance, individual chemical compounds and composition (i.e. pharmaceutical), microorganism strains, cell culture of plants or animals, and processes inventions and methods for treatment, both with medicines and medical procedures.